-In addition, a decrease in research and development expenses of \$2,668 occurred as the TRILOGY Phase 3 clinical program for CaPre was winding down.
-General and administrative expenses decreased from the prior period, with the current period being impacted by higher legal and professional fees offset by the reversal of annual bonus accruals.
-Sales and marketing expenses also decreased, as a result of the termination of CaPre commercialization activities due to the negative TRILOGY 2 Phase 3 clinical trial results.
+In addition, a decrease in research and development expenses of \$3,234 occurred as the TRILOGY Phase 3 clinical program for CaPre was winding down.
+General and administrative expenses decreased from the prior period, with the current period being impacted by lower legal and professional fees.
+Sales and marketing expenses also decreased as a result of the termination of CaPre commercialization activities due to the negative TRILOGY 2 Phase 3 clinical trial results.